 Day 1: Brisbane to Noosa

-Brisbane is the starting point for this trip.
+Brisbane is the starting point for this trip up Australia’s East Coast.
 If you haven’t had the chance to visit Brisbane before the start of your road trip, I recommend taking a day or two beforehand to explore the city.

-There is a lot to see, and Brisbane is a really interesting city.
-It would be a shame to arrive in the city and leave immediately without taking the opportunity to explore it!
+There is a lot to see, and Brisbane is the major city in Queensland, so it’s worth exploring.
+It would be a shame to arrive in the city and leave immediately without taking the opportunity to see it!

-If you already decide to visit the Gold Coast, you can head onward towards Noosa.
-The drive isn’t too difficult and at 190 km is one of the shorter drives you will have on the road trip.
+If you have already decided to visit the Gold Coast, you can head onward towards Noosa.
+The drive isn’t too difficult and the 190 km is one of the shorter drives you will have on the road trip.

-This drive will take you up the Sunshine Coast, which has some great beaches.
-These towns such as Mooloolaba are an ideal place to stop for a few hours and relax and soak in your surroundings before heading on to Noosa.
+This part of the Brisbane to Cairns drive will take you up the Sunshine Coast, which has some beautiful beaches.
+These towns such as Mooloolaba are ideal places to stop for a few hours and relax and soak in your surroundings before heading on to Noosa.

 Once you get to Noosa, you will be rewarded with even more beautiful beaches and scenery.
 A good idea for the evening is to relax at Noosa Heads and take in your surroundings.

 There are a lot of things to do in Noosa if you plan on staying there for a while.
-You can explore the beaches, check out the Great Sandy National Park, and if you’re feeling adventurous, trek to the Glass House Mountains!
+You can explore the beaches, check out the Great Sandy National Park, and trek to the Glass House Mountains if you’re feeling adventurous!